RajaSudipta/Peer-to-Peer-Group-Based-File-Sharing-System-MiniTorrent/README.md

     > ./client​ <IP>:<PORT> <TRACKER INFO FILE>
     >
     > ex: `./client 127.0.0.1:4000 tracker_info.txt`
-    > give this command `./client 127.0.0.1:4000` (keep port other than 8000 and same port for all clients like 4000, code will handle the rest part) tracker_info.txt for all clients(peeers)
+    > give this command `./client 127.0.0.1:4000 tracker_info.txt` (keep port other than 8000 and same port for all clients like 4000, code will handle the rest part) tracker_info.txt for all clients(peeers)
 2. Create user account:
     > create_user​ <user_id> <password>
 3. Login: